ucsd-progsys/liquidhaskell-blog/posts/2020-08-20-lh-as-a-ghc-plugin.lhs.markdown

 ### Benefits

-+ Some of this _was_ possible before: we had to write special LH modes for different editors.
++ Some of this _was_ possible before: we had to write special LH modes for different editors -- special thanks to [Alan Zimmerman's](https://github.com/alanz) fantastic haskell-ide-engine!.
 However, now we can simply work with the increasingly more robust GHCi and Language-Server based tools already available for major editors and IDEs.

 4. Caveats
 ----------